Hey there, art friends!

 Do your best to place your brushstrokes (or lines if your drawing) with intention and then leave them alone!
 Allow the organic occurrences to happen and think of how you can use these effects to your advantage instead of trying to correct them or blend them out.

 Stop yourself from pushing forward with actions that are really not really necessary.
-Try to do more with less and don't obsess over every tiny little accident!
+Try to do more with less and don't obsess over every tiny little accident or irregularity.

-Let go of the mental need to control everything!
+Let go of the need to control everything!

 "Creativity is allowing yourself to make mistakes.